 We pray for ourselves and particularly on behalf of others.
 In our prayers we pray for the for Universal Church, the nation and all who govern, the welfare of the world, the concerns of our community of faith, including those who are in need or suffer, and for the departed.
 We are reminded in prayer that we are part of a larger fellowship, the Church-the Body of Christ.

 After each intercession,

-God of light and peace, Hear us, we pray.
-Dios de luz y paz, Escúchanos, te suplicamos.
+Intercessor God of love and peace, Intercesor Dios de amor y paz,

+People Hear us, we pray.
+Pueblo Escúchanos, te suplicamos.

-The dean prays the concluding collect, and the people respond, Amen.
+The bishop prays the concluding collect, and the people respond, Amen.

 THE PEACE